vxlang/vxlang-page/README.md

 0.9.8
 ---
+  - `20230903`
+    - Fixed a bug in .NET mode.
+    - Fixed a bug with Axion mode.
   - `20230902`
     - Unified the free and demo versions.
     - The default plugin module has been integrated into vxlang (axion/extsdn).